 How does agile methodology improve communication between web developers, stakeholders, and customers?

-In the waterfall model, the stakeholders define the project’s requirements, then the requirements are passed over to the designer, and then developers initiate the project’s development.
+In the waterfall model, the stakeholders define the project’s requirements, pass on the requirements to the designer, and then developers initiate the project’s development.

-In the agile approach, stakeholders are involved in all mockups; scrum is conducted every day to ensure better collaboration among everyone.
+In the agile approach, the involvement of stakeholders is a must to have in all mockups; scrum happens everyday to ensure better collaboration among everyone.

 Hence, Agile methodology facilitates a high level of collaboration between project managers and customers as there is continuous interaction with the customers not just at the beginning but also at the end of the project.